Minimax Optimal Estimation of Stability Under Distribution Shift: Experiments

 To complement our stability evaluations based on worst-case distribution shifts, we evaluate the performance of each prediction model on ``future data.''
 In Figure~\ref{fig:NHIS-auc-and-accuracy}a), we observe that while the performance of the random forest and logistic regression models remain stable, the performance of the LightGBM model substantially degrades over time.
 The large performance gap is particularly unexpected given near-identical test accuracy on 2015 data.
 To assess whether the issue is simply due to the classification threshold---recall that we had simply set it to 0.5 for all models---we evaluate models using the AUC in Figure~\ref{fig:NHIS-auc-and-accuracy}b) and find similar trends: although adjusting classification thresholds can mitigate instability, the LightGBM model still performs poorly under threshold-invariant AUC evaluations.
 To understand the severe performance degradation of the LightGBM model, we perform further qualitative analysis.
 We find that the distribution of (calibrated) classification probabilities changes drastically for the LightGBM model across different years in Figure~\ref{fig:NHIS-predicted-probabilities}, whereas the shift for the two other models is milder.
 (We see similar trends persisting across other years.)
 We observe a large distribution shift in the number of home visits by healthcare professionals over time, which the LightGBM model overly relies on for prediction.

 Overall, our stability analysis allows surfacing the flaws of the LightGBM model; it is difficult for the analyst to realize these flaws merely using the average accuracy and AUC on held-out test data from 2015.
 Our empirical analysis also highlights the limitations of our approach.
-Although the stability measure indicates logistic regression is more stable than the random forest classifier in Table~\ref{table:nhis}, both perform similarly in future years.
-This suggests that the proposed stability measure designed specifically for the core variables $Z$ may still be too conservative for such fine-grained comparisons.
+We carry out the same procedure to compute the stability measure described in Algorithm~\ref{algorithm:nhis} but with a different set of core variables $Z$.
+For concreteness, we focus on the following list of ten core variables: gender, Medicaid enrollment status, years of education, health status, number of working hours, number of overnight hospital visits, number of home visits by healthcare professionals, employment, and retirement status.
+In Figure~\ref{fig:nhis-stability-plot}, we observe that although the stability measure indicates logistic regression is more stable than the random forest classifier, both perform similarly in future years.
+This suggests that stability measure with these new variables $Z$ may be too conservative for such fine-grained comparisons.
+A principled selection mechanism for $Z$ is a promising future research topic.